peruukki/nhl-score-api/README.md

 - `streaks` object: each teams’s current form streak *before the game*, with the fields:
   - `type` *(string)*: `"WINS"` (wins in regulation, OT or SO), `"LOSSES"` (losses in regulation) or `"OT"` (losses in OT or SO)
   - `count` *(number)*: streak’s length in consecutive games
+- `standings` object: each teams’s standings related information *before the game*, with the field:
+  - `pointsFromPlayoffSpot` *(string)*: point difference to the team in the last playoff spot in the conference (2nd wildcard position); positive values (`"+5"`) mean that the team has so many more points, negative values that they have less
 - `playoffSeries` object: playoff series related information, only present during playoffs
   - `wins` object: each team’s win count in the series *before the game*